Zhang Wuji

-Zhang Wuji (張無忌 (Zhāng Wújì)) is the fictional protagonist of the wuxia novel The Heaven Sword and Dragon Saber by Jin Yong.
+Zhang Wuji is the fictional protagonist of the wuxia novel The Heaven Sword and Dragon Saber by Jin Yong.

 Fictional character biography

-Zhang Wuji's parents are from opposing sides of the wulin (martial artists' community).
-His father, Zhang Cuishan, is an apprentice of Zhang Sanfeng, the highly respected leader of the "orthodox" Wudang School; his mother, Yin Susu, is the daughter of Yin Tianzheng, the chief of the "evil" Heavenly Eagle Cult.
+Zhang Wuji's parents are from opposing sides of the wulin.
+His father, Zhang Cuishan, is an apprentice of Zhang Sanfeng, the highly respected leader of the "orthodox" Wudang Sect; his mother, Yin Susu, is the daughter of Yin Tianzheng, the chief of the "unorthodox" Heavenly Eagle Cult.
 Zhang Wuji was born on a reclusive volcanic island, where he spent his childhood with only his parents and his godfather, Xie Xun.
-When he was about ten years old, his parents brought him back to China and they soon found themselves the target of several martial artists trying to force them to reveal the whereabouts of Xie Xun, who possesses the highly coveted Dragon-Slaying Saber.
+When he was about ten years old, his parents brought him back to the mainland and they soon found themselves the target of several wulin figures trying to force them to reveal the whereabouts of Xie Xun, who possesses the highly coveted Dragon-Slaying Saber.
 His parents refused to betray Xie Xun and took their own lives.
-Under the caring of Zhang Sanfeng and his apprentices, the orphaned Zhang Wuji wins their favors with his intelligence, honesty, and kindness, and they bond after grieving over their loss of Zhang Cuishan.
+Under the care of Zhang Sanfeng and his apprentices, the orphaned Zhang Wuji wins their favors with his intelligence, honesty and kindness, and they bond after grieving over their loss of Zhang Cuishan.

-Zhang Wuji is initially mortally wounded but he wanders into an isolated valley by chance and discovers the long-lost Nine Yang Manual.
-He masters the inner energy skills described in the book, uses them to heal himself and becomes a formidable martial artist in the process.
-Later on, he helps to resolve the conflict between the "evil" Ming Cult and the six major "orthodox" schools, which are bent on destroying the cult.
+Zhang Wuji is initially mortally wounded but he wanders into an isolated valley by chance and discovers the long-lost Jiuyang Zhenjing.
+He masters the neigong skills in the book, uses them to heal himself and becomes a formidable martial artist in the process.
+Later on, he helps to resolve the conflict between the Ming Cult and the six major "orthodox" sects, which are bent on destroying the cult.
 He earns the respect of the cult's members and becomes its leader after mastering the skill "Heaven and Earth Great Shift".
-He reforms the cult and helps to mend its relations with other schools.
+He reforms the cult and helps to mend its relations with other sects.

 Throughout his adventures, Zhang Wuji gets romantically involved with four maidens: Yin Li (Zhu'er), Xiaozhao, Zhou Zhiruo and Zhao Min.
 Yin Li turns out to be Zhang Wuji's maternal cousin.
 Even though at that time cousin marriage is allowed, the one Yin Li loves is the teenage Zhang Wuji, not the grown up Zhang Wuji.
 Meanwhile Xiaozhao has to return to Persia to succeed her mother as the Persian Ming Cult's leader.